xavierholt/recipes/Cinnamon Rolls.md

 ### Baking

 Preheat oven to 375 F.  Take the rolls out of the refrigerator and let stand for ten minutes.
-Bake for 20 to 25 minutes, until deep golden brown.
+Bake for 20 to 25 minutes, until golden brown.

 Cool briefly, then invert onto serving trays.